U.S. agriculture secretary pledges Trump will announce way to boost biofuel demand

 The Trump administration has scrambled Cabinet members for several weeks now to churn out a plan that would quell an uproar among American farmers after the Environmental Protection Agency’s (EPA) decision to grant 31 biofuel waivers to small oil refineries.

-“This is news the president wants to deliver..over the mitigation” of small refinery exemptions, Perdue said.

-He added that the U.S. Department of Agriculture has presented proposals on strengthening infrastructure to allow more widespread use of E15, a higher ethanol blend of gasoline.
+Perdue said EPA’s Aug.
+9 decision to issue 31 waivers to oil refiners was “unfortunate” and said to help remedy it, the U.S. Department of Agriculture presented proposals focusing on demand.
+These included strengthening infrastructure to allow more widespread use of E15, a higher-ethanol blend of gasoline.

-The tug of war between rivaling oil and corn industries is a growing headache for Trump, who struggles to appease these two crucial constituencies as he eyes re-election in 2020.
-Throughout his 2016 campaign that brought him to power, Trump championed ethanol but also courted the oil industry.
+The tug of war between the rival oil and corn industries is a growing headache for Trump, who must appease both constituencies as he eyes re-election in 2020.
+Throughout his successful 2016 campaign Trump championed ethanol but also courted the oil industry.

-American farmers have born the brunt of Trump’s trade war with China and he has rolled out around $30 billion in aid package to offset their losses to ensure this key voter base stays loyal to him.
+American farmers have borne the brunt of Trump’s trade war with China and he has rolled out around $30 billion in aid packages to offset their losses and seek to ensure their loyalty.

-Last week Trump summoned Perdue and EPA chief Andrew Wheeler and a few White House advisors to come up with a solution that will boost biofuel demand.
-Among the proposals circulated was to ramp up biofuel blending quotas to account for the waived volumes but there has been disagreement over when to start it, this year or the next, sources said.

-Any redistribution of waived volumes or lifting of the annual biofuel mandates will upset the oil industry, which dismisses farmers’ argument that waivers hurt ethanol demand.
+Any redistribution of waived volumes or lifting of the annual biofuel mandates will upset the oil industry, which rejects farmers’ arguments that waivers hurt ethanol demand.

 “The waivers are reducing demand for biofuels and decreasing the value of our crop,” said Matt Frostic, president of the Michigan Corn Growers Association.
 “After six consecutive years of depressed commodity prices, on top of a challenging growing season, farmers can’t afford to take another hit.”